How to run a local application in live configuration#

 are able to parse the value).

-Your project uses our database cluster on the cloud.
+Your application uses our database cluster on the cloud.
 Locally, it sets up the same database in its own container.

 The databases for our public regions are not accessible except from containers running on our own infrastructure, for security reasons.
 Access can be made possible for databases on private clusters only.